The Early Learning Coalition of Duval was created, along with 31 other Early Learning Coalitions across the state, by Florida State Statute 411.01.

 GROW UP GREAT CHILDREN'S CLOSET

-The "Grow Up Great Children's Closet" will open the first Friday of each month at 5216 North Pearl S...
+The "Grow Up Great Children's Closet" is open on the first Friday of each month at 5216 North P...
 Read More

 Enroll Now for VPK!